-Peonies are some of our favourite blooms, and we are so happy they are finally back in season.
+Peonies are some of our favourite blooms, and we're so happy they're finally back in season!

 Find out more about the beautiful Peony, including its history, facts, care and more

 Peony season is here!
-We are currently able to experience the joy of the British peony at their best for a very short period of time.
+We are currently able to experience the joy of British peonies at their best for a very short time.
 Peonies bloom from April to June, with coral peonies appearing first, followed by classic pink peonies in the early days of summer.

 Most of us love the beautiful cloud like flower, but how much do you really know about them?
 Keep reading to find out more about one of our favourite summertime blooms.

 The History Of The Peony Flower

 There are many tales as to how the Peony got its name.
 According to one tale the name originates from the Greek word Paeon.

 In Greek mythology, Paeon was the physician to the gods who angered his teacher Asclepius after he extracted a milky liquid from the root of a peony that cured Pluto.
 Asclepius was the god of medicine and healing.
 He threatened to kill Paeon out of jealousy because he was outsmarting his teacher.
 Zeus saved him by turning him into a beautiful flower, the peony.

 Another myth links the name Peony back to a nymph named Paeonia whose beauty attracted the attention of Apollo.
 Out of spite, Aphrodite turned her into a peony.
 This legend is likely what led to the flower’s meaning of poor luck in the Victorian age.

 Peonies have been reported to have dated back to 1000BC in the gardens of China and by the eighth century, they had reached Japan who are major producers of the peony.
 In the Eastern world, peonies were mainly used for their medicinal properties.
 The peony's roots and seeds were frequently used to treat headache and asthma and to relieve pain associated with childbirth.